Multi-touch: 2000–present

 However, the U.S. Patent and Trademark office declared that the "pinch-to-zoom" functionality was predicted by U.S. Patent # 7,844,915 relating to gestures on touch screens, filed by Bran Ferren and Daniel Hillis in 2005, as was inertial scrolling, thus invalidated a key claims of Apple's patent.

 In 2001, Microsoft's table-top touch platform, Microsoft PixelSense (formerly Surface) started development, which interacts with both the user's touch and their electronic devices and became commercial on May 29, 2007.
 Similarly, in 2001, Mitsubishi Electric Research Laboratories (MERL) began development of a multi-touch, multi-user system called DiamondTouch.

 In 2008, the Diamondtouch became a commercial product and is also based on capacitance, but able to differentiate between multiple simultaneous users or rather, the chairs in which each user is seated or the floorpad on which the user is standing.

-In 2007, NORTD labs Open Source system offered its CUBIT (multi-touch).
+In 2007, NORTD labs open source system offered its CUBIT (multi-touch).

 Small-scale touch devices rapidly became commonplace in 2008.
 The number of touch screen telephones was expected to increase from 200,000 shipped in 2006 to 21 million in 2012.

 In May 2015, Apple was granted a patent for a "fusion keyboard", which turns individual physical keys into multi-touch buttons.

-Brands and manufacturers
+Applications

 Apple has retailed and distributed numerous products using multi-touch technology, most prominently including its iPhone smartphone and iPad tablet.
 Additionally, Apple also holds several patents related to the implementation of multi-touch in user interfaces, however the legitimacy of some patents has been disputed.
 Apple additionally attempted to register "Multi-touch" as a trademark in the United States—however its request was denied by the United States Patent and Trademark Office because it considered the term generic.

 Multi-touch sensing and processing occurs via an ASIC sensor that is attached to the touch surface.
 Usually, separate companies make the ASIC and screen that combine into a touch screen; conversely, a touchpad's surface and ASIC are usually manufactured by the same company.
 There have been large companies in recent years that have expanded into the growing multi-touch industry, with systems designed for everything from the casual user to multinational organizations.

 It is now common for laptop manufacturers to include multi-touch touchpads on their laptops, and tablet computers respond to touch input rather than traditional stylus input and it is supported by many recent operating systems.

 A few companies are focusing on large-scale surface computing rather than personal electronics, either large multi-touch tables or wall surfaces.
 These systems are generally used by government organizations, museums, and companies as a means of information or exhibit display.
-Large scale multi-touch surfaces are manufactured by Finnish company MultiTaction on their 55" MT Cells (55" screens) who also have office locations in London, California and Singapore.
-MultiTaction also build unique collaboration software especially designed for multi-touch screens such as MT Canvus and MT Showcase.